Page last updated March 2023

 Members are listed alphabetically after the Chairperson and CEO.
 The reference next to each member’s name refers to the role specified in section 116 of the Food Standards Australia New Zealand Act 1991 which the member fulfils.

-Sue Chetwin has been the CEO of Consumer NZ for 10 years.
+Sue Chetwin led Consumer NZ for 13 years until her recent resignation.
 The organisation is a highly trusted, public-facing not-for-profit, which advocates on behalf of consumers.
-Research into public health, nutrition and food labelling form a significant part of Consumer’s work.
+Research into public health, nutrition and food labelling form a significant part of Consumer's work.

 Ms Teresa Ciprian [116(1)(c)]